Rust 2018

 Let me give you a few examples:

-• There is no best-practice full-featured logging solution that is used by the majority of the community beyond the log crate.
+that is used by the majority of the community

-• There is an ongoing effort to establish a Tokio-/Futures-based ecosystem, with the goal of offering a stable foundation of crates that people can use to build their async I/O projects on.
+crate. - There is an ongoing effort to establish a Tokio-/Futures-based ecosystem, with the goal of offering a stable foundation of crates that people can use to build their async I/O projects on.
 This has been cooking since at least early 2016, and I really hope to see the next iteration of this.

-• With hyper, reqwest, http (defines HTTP1 types) we have some crates that could become the de-facto standard HTTP crates, but they are not there yet.
+- With hyper, reqwest, http (defines HTTP1 types) we have some crates that could become the de-facto standard HTTP crates, but they are not there yet.

-• Some good news at the end: The serialization/deserialization story is basically done with serde 1.0!
+was only introduced a few months ago but is already getting a lot of traction shows that this is an area that has not yet settled down. - Some good news at the end: The serialization/deserialization story is basically done with serde 1.0!
 I’m sure there are a lot of open issues and a lot of format-specific adapters still need to be written, but using serde is one of the best experiences you can currently have in the Rust ecosystem.

 Promote Rust as a language that makes large codebases maintainable.